Towed array sonar: History

-Current use of towed arrays
+Current use

 On surface ships, towed array cables are normally stored in drums, then spooled out behind the vessel when in use.
 U.S. Navy submarines typically store towed arrays inside an outboard tube, mounted along the vessel's hull, with an opening on the starboard tail.
 There is also equipment located in a ballast tank (free flood area) while the cabinet used to operate the system is inside the submarine.

 Hydrophones in a towed array system are placed at specific distances along the cable, the end elements far enough apart to gain a basic ability to triangulate on a sound source.
 Similarly, various elements are angled up or down giving an ability to triangulate an estimated vertical depth of target.
 Alternatively three or more arrays are used to aid in depth detection.

 On the first few hundred meters from the ship's propeller there are usually no hydrophones, because their effectiveness would be reduced by noise (cavitation and hull flow noises), vibration and turbulence generated by the propulsion—which would repeat the same problems of ship-mounted arrays.
 Surveillance Towed Array Sensor Systems used by surface ships have a sonar array mounted on a cable, which pulls a depth-adjustable remote operated vehicle (ROV).
 Another weighted cable may trail from the ROV connector, dropping the towed array to a lower depth.
 Long seismic streamers have intermediate paravanes along their length which can be used to adjust the depth of the array in real time.

 Changing an ROV's depth allows a towed array to be deployed in different thermal layers, giving a surface anti-submarine warfare (ASW) vessel a view above and below the layer.
 This compensates for density and temperature differences, which conduct sound above or below a thermal layer by reflection.
 By dropping the array's 'tail' below the layer, a surface ASW platform can better detect a quiet, submerged contact hiding in cold water below a warm upper layer.
 A submarine can likewise monitor surface combatants by floating the tail of its array above a thermal layer while lurking below.